Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 _Branches_ make this easy.
 The work done "on a branch" doesn't have to be shared, and it doesn't interfere with other branches.
 Branches let you keep the commits related to each topic together and in isolation, making changes easy to review and track.
 Modern software development is done almost entirely in branches.
 The goal is to keep "master" clean until the work is ready to check in.
 Then you push your changes to "master," or better yet, submit a pull request for the merge.

-One of Git's advantages over older version control systems is that creating a branch is extremely fast; it amounts to writing a 40-character hash into a file under ".git/heads."
+One of Git's advantages over older version-control systems is that creating a branch is extremely fast; it amounts to writing a 40-character hash into a file under ".git/heads."
 Switching branches is also fast, because Git stores whole files and just unzips them rather than trying to reconstruct them from lists of changes.
 Merging in Git isn't _quite_ that simple, but it's straightforward and often completely automatic.
 Let's learn what branches are, how they're used, and how they work.

 ## Understanding branches